chanlhock/SlapImage/README.md

 - GitHub Copilot for some minor code review and debug

 ## :factory: Build Process
-- SlapImage build is relatively auto within the Android Studio build environment except LibMUPdf.so file generation for Librera which needs special build.
+- SlapImage build is relatively auto within the Android Studio build environment except libMuPDF.so file generation for Librera which needs special build.
-- The following instruction are extracted from a portion of the Librerareader README.md file. relatively auto within the Android Studio build environment except libMuPDF.so file generation for Librera which needs special build.
 - The following instruction are extracted from a portion of the Librerareader README.md file.
 (Note: I was not able to build to generate the libMuPDF.so file because my old iMac doesn't support some dependency library files.
 Ended up i just extracted the libMuPDF.so from the Librera apk and add it in the /scr/main/Libs)
 ### Required build libs
 ~~~~